latentspace7/raid/README.md

 ## 📋 TODO

-- `async batches` - Made code async with Anthropic's async class
+- `async batches` - Make code async with Anthropic's async class
 - `templates` - Refactor to move to another module
+- `LLMs` - Add support for more LLMs (Gemini, OpenAI)

 ---